Skip to main content

 When to Repair vs. Replace Your Wall Heater

-Most wall heaters are worth repairing if they are under 15 years old and the repair cost is under $250.
+Most wall heaters are worth repairing if they are under 15 years old and the repair is minor.
 Replacement makes sense when:

-New wall heater installation typically runs $500–$900 installed, including gas line tie-in and any permit fees.
+New wall heater installations include gas line tie-in and any permit fees — we quote on-site.

 What to Expect From Your Service Visit